 Baby Bay

 Polzeath’s little sister, Baby Bay is popular with swimmers looking to avoid the surfers and body boarders of Polzeath.
-Meander down the path from New Polzeath and enjoy an early morning dunk with just the sea birds for company.
+Meander down the path from New Polzeath and enjoy an early morning dip with just the sea birds for company.

 Lundy